apmaros/together/docs/modern_continous_integration_pipeline.md

-# Modern CI/CD - Application Packaging
+# Modern Continous Integration Pipeline
 _For TLDR, reader can also focus on code snippets and use text as reference._

 This post describes a continous integration and deployment pipeline.
 It aims to be simple and lightweight while robust and scalable.